Welcome

 Monthly Zoom Sessions for Members

-It has bee awhile but we are again are having monthly Zoom Sessions for members.
-Malcolm Black and William Waithe have put this together a number of gurst to present on various topics.
+Check back here regularly for updates for the monthly Zoom Sessions for members.
+Malcolm Back and William Waithe have put together a number of guests to present on various topics.
 These sessions will take place on the 3rd Monday of each month at 7:30pm eastern.
-Inventations for these sessions will be sent out to all current methods by email approximetly one week prior to the session, so make sure your membership is current.
+Invitations for these sessions will be sent out to all current members by email approximately one week prior to the session, so make sure your membership is current.
 If you would like to make a presentation yourself, or if you have suggestions for future topics, please contact Malcolm or William.

-My Layout and Planned Future Operation Using TT&TO
+My Layout and Planned Future for the Cariboo Chilcotin Railway (CCR)

 2026 CARM Calendar